preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/index.rst

 This is an ongoing, preliminary documentation for functionality to come in Omnia 6.5.

-In a Workplace you can create dynamic navigation etc for a Business Profile.
+The Workplace settings can be used to create dynamic navigation etc for a Business Profile.
 The Workplace lives outside the Publishing App.

-A Workplace can for example be used for different branding for different devices, within a Business Profile.
-This can, among other things, be useful in a Teams implementation.
+You can always choose to use "Classic Action Menu & Mega Menu" for the Business Profile, and start working with these settings.
+For more information about the see: :doc:`Business Profiles </admin-settings/tenant-settings/business-profiles/index>`

-You can always choose to use "Classic Action Menu & Mega Menu" for the Business Profile, and then the settings here are not used.
-This can be edited later in the tenant-settings, allowing for Workplace settings.
-For more information, see: :doc:`Business Profiles </admin-settings/tenant-settings/business-profiles/index>`
+"Classic Action Menu & Mega Menu" can be deselected later in the tenant-settings, allowing for Workplace settings to be implemented.

 Settings
 **********